 NPAC SMS has a subscription version that is in the process of being disconnected.
 The subscription version TN is part of a number pool block.
 SV1, the subscription being disconnected, and SV2, the reinstatement of the routing data in the number pool block, are in a state of ‘sending’.

 NPAC SMS sends the M-DELETE request to the EDR Local SMS for SV1.
+For the XML interface, SVDD – SvDeleteDownload.